Croston: Landmarks

 Croston Hall was built by the De Trafford family and was the manor house to the village of Croston.
 The hall was demolished in the 1960s, but there is a new country house built on its site.
 The family were Roman Catholics, and employed Edward Welby Pugin to design a family chapel in the grounds of the house in 1857.
 It is a small building constructed of rock-faced sandstone and is in eclectic Gothic style.
 It was left to the people of Croston on the death of the last De Trafford in the 1960s.

 Croston used to have a large brick police station which has recently been refurbished.
 It was replaced by a smaller police station in the 1970s, which itself has now closed.

 Transport

+Train

 Croston railway station serves the village and is on the Ormskirk Branch Line, originally built & opened by the Liverpool, Ormskirk and Preston Railway (later taken over by the Lancashire and Yorkshire Railway) in 1849.
 The rail link was reduced to single-line working in 1970.

-Croston has bus connections to nearby Leyland, Chorley, Southport, and Preston.
+Bus

+As of March 2026 all of the village's buses are run by vison bus.
+The first route is the 115 to Chorley or Preston, the second route is the 337 to Chorley or Ormskirk and finally the 347 to Chorley or Southport.